NBA on NBC

+History

+First iteration (1954–1962)

-NBC's first tenure with the National Basketball Association began on October 30, 1954, and lasted until April 7, 1962.
+NBC's first tenure with the NBA began on October 30, 1954, and lasted until April 7, 1962.
 NBC's very first NBA telecast was a game between the Boston Celtics and Rochester Royals in Rochester.

-For the 1954–55 season, Marty Glickman and Lindsey Nelson called all games except on April 9 (Fort Wayne @ Syracuse during the playoffs), when Glickman worked with Jim Gordon.
+For the 1954–55 season, Marty Glickman and Lindsey Nelson called all games except on April 9 (Fort Wayne at Syracuse during the playoffs), when Glickman worked with Jim Gordon.
 Nelson would later write in his autobiography, Hello Everybody, I'm Lindsey Nelson that NBA commissioner Maurice Podoloff would travel to the televised games and, when NBC needed to get in a commercial, he would go up to one of the coaches and say, "Call a timeout," and they had to, since the commissioner ordered it.
-On March 19, 1955, during the playoffs, NBC gave the national spotlight to the New York Knicks and rising Boston Celtics at New York's Madison Square Garden.
+On March 19, 1955, during the playoffs, NBC gave the national spotlight to the New York Knicks and rising Boston Celtics at New York City's Madison Square Garden.

 For the first year of NBC's tenure, the first five weeks of coverage followed a Canadian Football League game.
 That contract decreed that the network show 13 games (along with presumably the Grey Cup) on Saturday afternoons beginning in late August, and was signed one week after NBC had lost the rights to NCAA football to ABC.

-The following year, Lindsey Nelson was paired with Curt Gowdy on commentary for all games except on February 25 (St. Louis @ New York), March 3 (Minneapolis @ Rochester with Nelson working with Joe Lapchick), and March 24 (Fort Wayne @ St. Louis with Nelson working alone).
+The following year, Lindsey Nelson was paired with Curt Gowdy on commentary for all games except on February 25 (St. Louis at New York), March 3 (Minneapolis at Rochester with Nelson working with Joe Lapchick), and March 24 (Fort Wayne at St. Louis with Nelson working alone).
 On March 31, 1956, NBC broadcast the first nationally televised NBA Finals game, which was Game 1 of the Philadelphia-Fort Wayne series.

-Gowdy and Nelson were retained as the primary broadcast team for NBC in 1956–57 except on March 23 and March 30 (St. Louis @ Boston), when Nelson worked by himself.
-While the team of Gowdy and Nelson again did most games in 1957–58, Nelson worked the December 14 telecast (Syracuse @ Detroit) with Chick Hearn, who in return, worked the January 11 telecast (Syracuse @ Cincinnati) with Gowdy.
-For the January 18 telecast (Detroit @ St. Louis), Nelson worked alone while on February 1 (Syracuse @ Minneapolis), Nelson was paired with Bill O'Donnell.
-Meanwhile, Gowdy worked alone on March 1 (Cincinnati @ Philadelphia).
+Gowdy and Nelson were retained as the primary broadcast team for NBC in 1956–57 except on March 23 and 30 (St. Louis at Boston), when Nelson worked by himself.
+While the team of Gowdy and Nelson again did most games in 1957–58, Nelson worked the December 14 telecast (Syracuse at Detroit) with Chick Hearn, who in return, worked the January 11 telecast (Syracuse at Cincinnati) with Gowdy.
+For the January 18 telecast (Detroit at St. Louis), Nelson worked alone while on February 1 (Syracuse at Minneapolis), Nelson was paired with Bill O'Donnell.
+Meanwhile, Gowdy worked alone on March 1 (Cincinnati at Philadelphia).